zju-3dv/papers/classic networks/readme.md

 # classic networks

-please get the corresponding dataset from our ftp
+Please get the corresponding dataset from our ftp.

+The papers of the above networks can be found in [wiki page](https://github.com/zjurv/papers/wiki/classic-networks).